Bruno-Grandini-Novaes/Machine-Learning-Deep-Learning-Studies/README.md

 ## Repository Highlights

-- **Machine Learning:** Complete exercises training models from the data handling to the proper final model, using diferent models and approach in how to improve results.
+- **Machine Learning:** Complete exercises training models from the data handling to the proper final model, using diferent models and approachs to improve final results.

 - **Deep Learning:** Exercises involving the training of neural net's, using different combinations to better accuracy.